 - Laid the groundwork for and helped chart the course for what would become the Nike Communications Platform.
 This started as a very small, scrappy team and has grown into one of Nike’s most important initiatives supporting both the marketing and digital commerce functions of one of the largest, most respected brands in the world.

 - Oversaw and grew Nike’s open source program, taking a traditionally very closely guarded organization over the hurdle and enabling engineers (and others!) to participate in and contribute back to the wider tech community.

 - Created the Nike Tech Talk series, which facilitated connections to the Portland tech community by bringing in luminaries from the industry such as Paco Nathan, Brendan Burns, Charity Majors, Tammy Buttow, and so many others.

-- Helped establish the both internal and external engineering blogs.
+- Helped establish both the internal and external engineering blogs.
 Sadly the external blog has essentially gone quiet.
 There’s a lot more to this story to be told another time.

 - Learned how to be a good leader, mentor, and coach.
 At least according to the data and input I was able to gather from the people and teams I worked with.

 - Met an amazing number of the best, brightest, and most of all kindest people I’ve ever had the privilege to work with.
 This is perhaps my greatest accomplishment of all.